abir0/tedxbutex-website/README.md

 <!-- ABOUT THE PROJECT -->
 About The Project
 -----------------
 This is my project on TEDxBUTEX event website.
-The [public_html] folder contains all the files.
 This project was developed using a colorlib template, later adding and refining the contents with many features.
 It is also optimized for SEO and responsive web design.

 ### Built With